antunlargg/apk-builds/README.md

 When possible, use the newest version compatible with your device.

-## Security

-Only install APK files from sources you trust.

-APK files can contain executable code and may request access to sensitive device features.
-Be especially careful with modified, patched, or unofficial APKs.

-When possible, verify the source of an APK before installing it.

 ## Disclaimer

 This repository is intended for distributing and archiving APK builds that can legally be shared.